 We use remote sensing and statistics to quantify the structure and condition of ecosystems and to test mechanistic hypotheses about how forests work.
 Central to our approach is the ability to collect frequent measurements at high spatial resolution.
 To achieve these objectives, we worked with commercial partners to develop the Brown Platform for Autonomous Remote Sensing (B-PAR).

 The second problem that B-PAR addresses is time.
 Ecosystems are dynamic.
 Imaging spectroscopy has shown great promise to address mechanistic questions in plant physiology and the coupling between forests and the atmosphere.
-Realizing this promise requires the ability to deploy an imaging spectrometer with surgical precision to generate data at specific places at specific times, and the ability to produce time series separated by minutes to hours.
+Realizing this promise requires the ability to deploy instruments with surgical precision to generate data at specific places at specific times, and the ability to produce time series separated by minutes to hours.

 Canopy trees are long-lived organisms that produce a staggering number of offspring (seeds) in their lifetimes, very few of which will survive through juvenile life stages to eventually become adults themselves.
 What sets apart these proven winners in the competition for a position in the canopy?
 This project addresses this question in two ways.
 By […]